 Renaissance refers to the time or era following the Middle Ages in Europe wherein there is a great revival of interest in classical learning, behavior, and values of ancient Rome and Greece.

-Needless to say, the great works and contributions by notable names during the Renaissance era have great influences in modern day arts and design.
-To this day, their works remain to be relevant; and their techniques, style, theme and basic elements are still being used as references despite the emergence of new technology and more current trends.
+Needless to say, the great works and contributions by notable names during the Renaissance era have great influences on modern-day arts and design.
+To this day, their works remain to be relevant; and their techniques, style, theme, and basic elements are still being used as references despite the emergence of new technology and more current trends.
 Here are two major fields that had been greatly influenced by the Renaissance period.

 Most of the artworks and paintings from the Renaissance era focus on what people are doing during that time.
 Such characteristic is referred to as “humanism” because the subjects of the artworks are mostly humans.

-Examples of these are the works of world-renowned and famous historical artists Leonardo da Vinci, Raphael and Michaelangelo who all dominated the era of High Renaissance.
+Examples of these are the works of world-renowned and famous historical artists Leonardo da Vinci, Raphael, and Michaelangelo who all dominated the era of the High Renaissance.